jbshep/conversational-python-legacy/chapters/ch3_loops.md

 This is a good first attempt.
 Here, we are letting the loop do the work of adding to the balance year after year, each time checking to see if the balance has doubled and if we can leave the loop.
 However, our logic is flawed a bit.
 Consider the loop condition `balance < 2*balance`.
-A variable’s value will never be greater than twice itself (unless that value is negative, but let’s steer clear of negative values in bank accounts!).
+A variable's value will never be greater than twice itself (unless that value is negative, but let's steer clear of negative values in bank accounts!).

-The problem here is that we’re trying to use the variable `balance` for two very different purposes simultaneously.
+The problem here is that we're trying to use the variable `balance` for two very different purposes simultaneously.
 On one hand, we are using `balance` to keep track of the current balance as it changes year after year.
-On the other hand, we’re pretending that it still holds the starting balance from our initial investment.
+On the other hand, we're pretending that it still holds the starting balance from our initial investment.
 We should really keep the starting balance in a separate variable, which we will name `startbalance`.